pravin-sharma/Retail-Store/README.md

 # Retail-Store (Frontend & Backend)
-Using ejs(Templating Engine), mysql, Express and Nodejs
+Using ejs(Templating Engine), mysql/mongoDB(each in different branch), Express and Nodejs